codeworksacademy/fs-student-guide/vocab/03-JavaScript.md

 ### Comparison Operators

-these opperators are used to determine a 'truthy' or 'falsy' value.  these can be used in conjunction with other statements to run or not run certain lines of code under certain conditions.
+these operators are used to determine a 'truthy' or 'falsy' value.  these can be used in conjunction with other statements to run or not run certain lines of code under certain conditions.

 - **==** is equal
 - **!=** is not equal